FurryCoders/falocalrepo-server/README.md

 The _Browse_ button resets the current search query and reverts to browse mode (all entries).

-The _Search on FA_ button opens the current search on Fur Affinity, translating the shared search and sorting fields ( tags, author, description, and fileurl/fileext).
+The _FA_ button opens the current search on Fur Affinity, translating the shared search and sorting fields (tags, author, description, and fileurl/fileext).
 The button is only available when searching submissions.

 Under the search controls are the number of results and current page.